 Our Board recognizes the fundamental interest that our stockholders have in the compensation of our executive officers.
 At the 2022 Annual Meeting of Stockholders, approximately 97.2% of the votes cast were in favor of the proposal to approve, on an advisory basis, the compensation of our NEOs.
-Based upon the results of such advisory vote and our review of our compensation policies and decisions, the Board and Compensation Committee believe that these policies and decisions are consistent with our compensation philosophy and align the interests of our NEOs with the long-term goals of the Company.
+Based upon the results of such advisory vote and our review of our compensation policies and decisions, the Board and Compensation Committee believe that these policies and decisions are consistent with our compensation philosophy and objectives and align the interests of our NEOs with the long-term goals of the Company.
 While the "say on pay" vote is not binding on the Board or the Company, we will continue to review our executive compensation program in the future and will consider the views of our stockholders, as well as other developments, during such review.
+In particular, the Board and Compensation Committee will consider the outcome of the advisory, non-binding vote to approve our executive compensation to occur at the Annual Meeting when making future compensation decisions for the NEOs.

 Based on the advisory vote of our stockholders at the 2022 Annual Meeting of Stockholders, the Board determined that the Company will hold stockholder advisory votes on executive compensation once every three years.
-The next stockholders advisory vote on executive compensation is scheduled to occur at the Annual Meeting of Stockholders in 2025.
+Following the Annual Meeting, the next stockholder advisory vote on executive compensation will be held at the Annual Meeting of Stockholders in 2028.